No need to defrost the corn kernels or lima beans if they are frozen.

 - 2 teaspoons of lemon juice

-2 While the bacon is cooking, place the quinoa in a fine mesh sieve and rinse until the water runs clear.
+2 Rinse the dry quinoa: While the bacon is cooking, place the quinoa in a fine mesh sieve and rinse until the water runs clear.
 Note that most quinoa packages suggest that you rinse before cooking.
 If you are using a quinoa brand that does not suggest rinsing, rinse anyway.

-3 When the bacon is done cooking, has been removed from the pan and is cool enough to handle, chop it and set aside.
-Add the chopped onion to the pot, along with the butter.
+3 Cook the onions: Add the chopped onion to the pot you used to cook the bacon, along with the butter.
 Cook on medium heat until the onions are translucent, about 3 or 4 minutes.

-4 Add the rinsed quinoa to the pot and increase the heat to medium high.
+4 Add the quinoa: Add the rinsed quinoa to the pot and increase the heat to medium high.
 Stir to combine the quinoa and onions.
 Let cook for a couple minutes on medium high to high heat, until the onions and the quinoa get a hint of color.

 6 Stir in the lemon juice and chopped chives and/or green onions and fluff up with a fork.